grbagwe/vehicle-security/carla_installations/README.md

-# CARLA installtion on palmetto
+# CARLA installation on palmetto - HPC

 If you absolutly need to install carla on palmetto you can use this script.
 It installs carla 0.9.15 ** In future we will have a common installation for everyone in the project folder **